jnorman-us/cs4390-chat-server-client/README.md

 	}
 ---
 ### Chat Message Packet
-The packet that is sent via TCP
+The packet that is sent via TCP between the clients, relayed by the server.
+This packet contains the actual chat message
 | **Key** | **Type** | **Example Value** | **Description** |
 |--|--|--|--|
 | `CHAT-MESSAGE` | String | `hello` | The chat message sent |